clevercanyon/skeleton/README.md

 # @clevercanyon/skeleton

-Coming soon.
-Another great project by Clever Canyon. 🚧 Work is currently in progress!
+Coming soon ... another great project by Clever Canyon.

+-   🚧 Work is currently in progress!